You are here

 The CCAB is composed of nine appointed members: one public school board member, one public school superintendent, two school facilities planners or managers, one architect, one engineer, one construction manager, one school technology expert, and one public school finance expert.

-None of the CCAB members shall hold any state elective office and shall serve for terms of two years with a maximum of three consecutive terms.
+None of the CCAB members shall hold any state elective office and shall serve two-year terms, with a maximum of three consecutive terms.

 CCAB Meeting Information